latolukasz/beeorm-doc/docs/guide/crud.md

 ### On duplicate key update

-MySQL has amazing feature [INSERT ON DUPLICATE KEY](https://dev.mysql.com/doc/refman/8.0/en/insert-on-duplicate.html) that is fully supported in BeeORM.
-In above example we got `*beeorm.DuplicatedKeyError` because we are trying to store two `CategoryEntity` with the same code.
+MySQL has an amazing feature [INSERT ON DUPLICATE KEY](https://dev.mysql.com/doc/refman/8.0/en/insert-on-duplicate.html) that is fully supported in BeeORM.
+In above example, we got `*beeorm.DuplicatedKeyError` because we are trying to store two `CategoryEntity` with the same code.
 Use `SetOnDuplicateKeyUpdate()` method to define correct duplicate key statement: